Happy birthday Drupal

 5. Responsive web design

 Since Drupal 8, the user interface is built with a responsive web design (RWD), which means it is mobile friendly to provide outstanding web accessibility.
 The content editor is designed so that editing can be easily made to support a variety of devices, windows and screen sizes.
 Drupal is the perfect tool to create responsive digital experiences.
-You can find out more about Drupal Mobile modules here.
+You can find out more about Drupal Mobile modules at Drupal.org.

 Mobile modules - feature highlights